Genez-io/genezio-documentation/docs/frameworks/refine.md

 ---
-description: Learn how to deploy a react-admin application with Genezio.
+description: Learn how to deploy a refine application with Genezio.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# React-Admin
+# Refine

 <head>
-    <title>React-Admin | Genezio Documentation</title>
+    <title>Refine | Genezio Documentation</title>
 </head>

-[React-Admin](https://marmelab.com/react-admin/) is a frontend Framework for building B2B applications running in the browser on top Genezio's APIs, using ES6, React and Material Design.
+[Refine](https://refine.dev) is an open-source Retool for Enterprise, helping developers build React-based internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
 .

 :::tip
-Get started in no time with the [react-admin template](https://app.genez.io/start/deploy?repository=https://github.com/Genez-io/react-admin-getting-started).
+Get started in no time with the [refine template](https://app.genez.io/start/deploy?repository=https://github.com/Genez-io/refine-genezio&base_path=example-json).
 :::

 # Deployment

-Learn how to deploy an existing react-admin app using Genezio, a serverless deployment platform that simplifies app management and reduces costs
+Learn how to deploy an existing refine app using Genezio, a serverless deployment platform that simplifies app management and reduces costs

 ## Prerequisites